xoxo-beth/xoxo-beth/README.md

 - 👀 I’m interested in ...a mobile app development
 - 🌱 I’m currently learning ...flutter and dart
 - 💞️ I’m looking to collaborate on ...any app
-- 📫 How to reach me ...linkedin(Shafa Anjoolaoluwa)
+- 📫 How to reach me ...linkedin(https://www.linkedin.com/in/anjoolaoluwa-shafa-0b599a393/)
 - 😄 Pronouns: ...her/she
 - ⚡ Fun fact: ...i love to bake and i am a believer